ovh/docs/pages/platform/databases/information_01_security_overview/guide.en-gb.md

 **TLS cannot be disabled**.

-Depending of the DBMS selected, the default version may vary but minimum is TLS v1.1.
+Depending on the DBMS selected, the default version may vary but the minimum is TLS v1.1.
 Data that is transmitted to managed databases clusters, as well as data transmitted between nodes of your clusters, is encrypted in-transit using TLS.

 #### At-rest encryption (on disk)